HumanAndMachineHearing/MachineHearing_EnrichmentAssignments_2024-2025/README.md

 <p align = "justify">These assignments aim to provide you with a hands-on experience with deep learning approaches for machine hearing.
 You will learn to pre-process audio, to extract relevant audio features, to train a ResNet-18 model on an environmental sound classification task and to evaluate the performance of the trained model.

-<p align = "justify">The assignments consists of five sessions.
+<p align = "justify">The assignments consists of six sessions.
 Session 1 and Session 2 introduce the assignment, the dataset, relevant concepts, frameworks, libraries, and audio feature extraction.
 Session 3 and Session 4 cover data preprocessing and training the ResNet-18 model on different sets of audio features, while Session 5 is focused on analyzing and visualizing model performance.
 To conclude, Session 6 is dedicated to placing your findings within a wider theoretical framework based on your newly acquired knowledge of AI for Audio.

 ## Intended learning outcomes
 After successful completion of the enrichment assignments, you can...